dataminding/ml-zoomcamp/capstone-project/README.md

 ## Building and running the app in a Docker image

-1. Build the image using `docker build -t mlzoomcamp-fake-job-detector:1.0 -f Dockerfile .` or you can get it from Dockerhub: `docker pull akosbence/mlzoomcamp-fake-job-detector:13.12.2021`
+1. Build the image using `docker build -t mlzoomcamp-fake-job-detector:1.0 -f Dockerfile .`

+    alternatively, you can pull the image from Dockerhub: `docker pull akosbence/mlzoomcamp-fake-job-detector:13.12.2021`
-2. `docker run -ti -p 9911:9911 mlzoomcamp-fake-job-detector:1.0` (in case of Dockerhub image use `akosbence/mlzoomcamp-fake-job-detector:13.12.2021`)
+2. `docker run -ti -p 9911:9911 mlzoomcamp-fake-job-detector:1.0`
+   (use `akosbence/mlzoomcamp-fake-job-detector:13.12.2021` if you obtained the image from Dockerhub)
     - if you want to map the service on your machine to a port other than 9911,  use `-p <YOUR_PORT_NUMBER>:9911` instead
 3. Similarly to the non-dockerized solution, the app is available under `http://localhost:9911/` and `http://localhost:9911/detect` (POST method).